About Me and the Blog

-That is why Let’s Travel to Cancun was born, to help you plan your trip and travel like a pro in Cancun enjoy your beautiful resorts (I will tell you about my favorite ones) but also explore its surrounding.
+That is why Let’s Travel to Cancun was born: to help you plan your trip and travel like a pro in Cancun.
+Enjoy your beautiful resorts (I will tell you about my favorite ones) and explore the surrounding area.

-After living in Cancun for 7 years, I left for a 2 years journey in Latin America, but I would always get back to Cancun.
+After living in Cancun for seven years, I left for a two years journey in Latin America, but I would always get back to Cancun.
 Although I love traveling and exploring new places, I can’t stay away for too long.

-I started writing about Mexico and everywhere I have been, and the nomadic life in my first blog Boundless Roads where I aim to inspire solo female travelers to live their best travel adventure around the world and learn how to work while traveling as I do.
+I started writing about Mexico, everywhere I have been, and the nomadic life in my first blog, Boundless Roads.
+In it, I aim to inspire solo female travelers to live their best travel adventures around the world and learn how to work while traveling, as I do.

-A few years later I decided to start another blog focused on traveling to Mexico where I am sharing all my Mexican adventures traveling solo around the country either by car, bus, or tour.
-I love to go both off the beaten path and to the most popular places and share my tips on how you can do it too, based on my personal experience.
+A few years later, I decided to start another blog focused on traveling to Mexico.
+Here, I share all my Mexican adventures traveling solo around the country by car, bus, or tour.
+I love to go both off the beaten path and to the most popular places and share my tips on how you can do it, too, based on my personal experience.

 Why a Cancun blog?
 I decided to create this new site about Cancun as a tribute to the city that welcomed me and gave me so much.
 I had to stay away for a while to see it with renewed eyes.
 And now I realize how much I am connected.